ibn-xu/CFA3_LOS/CFAIII_LOS.md

 ### Reading 15 Option strategies

-1. demonstrate how an asset’s returns may be replicated by using  options;
+1. demonstrate how **an asset’s returns may be replicated** by using  options;
-2. discuss the investment objective(s), structure, payoff, risk(s),  value at expiration, profit, maximum profit, maximum loss, and breakeven underlying price at expiration of a covered call position;
+2. discuss the investment objective(s), structure, payoff, risk(s),  value at expiration, profit, maximum profit, maximum loss, and breakeven underlying price at expiration of a **covered call** position;
-3. discuss the investment objective(s), structure, payoff, risk(s),  value at expiration, profit, maximum profit, maximum loss, and breakeven underlying price at expiration of a protective put position;
+3. discuss the investment objective(s), structure, payoff, risk(s),  value at expiration, profit, maximum profit, maximum loss, and breakeven underlying price at expiration of a **protective put** position;
-4. compare the delta of covered call and protective put positions with  the position of being long an asset and short a forward on the  underlying asset;
+4. compare the **delta** of covered call and protective put positions with  the position of being long an asset and short a forward on the underlying asset;
 5. compare the effect of buying a call on a short underlying position  with the effect of selling a put on a short underlying position;
-6. discuss the investment objective(s), structure, payoffs, risk(s),  value at expiration, profit, maximum profit, maximum loss, and breakeven underlying price at expiration of the following option strategies: bull spread, bear spread, straddle, and collar;
+6. discuss the investment objective(s), structure, payoffs, risk(s),  value at expiration, profit, maximum profit, maximum loss, and breakeven underlying price at expiration of the following option strategies: **bull spread, bear spread, straddle, and collar;**
-7. describe uses of calendar spreads;
+7. describe uses of **calendar spreads**;
-8. discuss volatility skew and smile;
+8. discuss **volatility skew and smile**;
-9. identify and evaluate appropriate option strategies consistent with  given investment objectives;
+9. identify and evaluate appropriate **option strategies** consistent with  given investment objectives;
 10. demonstrate the use of options to achieve targeted equity risk  exposures.

 ### Reading 16 Swaps, forwards, and Future strategies

+1. demonstrate how **interest rate** swaps, forwards, and futures can be used to modify a portfolio’s risk and return;

+2. demonstrate how **currency** swaps, forwards, and futures can be used to modify a portfolio’s risk and return;

+3. demonstrate how **equity** swaps, forwards, and futures can be used to modify a portfolio’s risk and return;

+4. demonstrate the use of **volatility** derivatives and variance swaps;

+5. demonstrate the use of derivatives to achieve targeted **equity and interest rate risk exposures**;

+6. demonstrate the **use of derivatives in asset allocation**, rebalancing, and inferring market expectations

 ### Reading 17 Currency managment

+1. analyze the effects of **currency movements** on portfolio risk and return;
+2. discuss **strategic** choices in currency management;
+3. formulate an appropriate **currency management program** given financial market conditions and portfolio objectives and constraints;
+4. compare **active** currency trading strategies based on economic fundamentals,  technical analysis, carry-trade, and volatility trading;
+5. describe how changes in factors underlying active trading strategies affect **tactical trading** decisions;
+6. describe how **forward contracts and FX (foreign exchange) swaps** are used to adjust hedge ratios;
+7. describe trading strategies used to **reduce hedging costs** and modify the risk–return characteristics of a foreign-currency portfolio;
+   1. forward
+   2. option
+8. describe the use of **cross-hedges, macro-hedges, and minimum-variance-hedge ratios** in portfolios exposed to multiple foreign currencies;
+9. discuss challenges for managing **emerging market** currency exposures.

 ---